hirrolot/hirrolot.github.io/content/compiler-development-rust-or-ocaml.md

   x
 ```

 Why `RefCell<u32>` instead of `&mut u32`?
 Because Rust requires us to have a single mutable reference to a value at any given time.
 This is a very reasonable requirement in multithreaded code, but we do not use more than one thread in our algorithm.
-We need `RefCell` just to circumvent this superfluous limitation.
+We need `RefCell` just to circumvent this superfluous limitation [^update-refcell].

 The last thing to note is the implementation of `convert_list` in Rust.
 Since `fn`s are inherently no more than code pointers, we need to pass `gen` and `finish` explicitly on each call to `go` [^rec-closures].
 In turn, this leads us to duplicating the types of these variables in the signature of `go` (in Rust, there is no type inference of function parameters).
 In contrast, OCaml captures `gen` and `finish` automatically.